GKiarie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders: find . -name "*.js" -type f -delete
 12. script that counts the number of directories and sub-directories in the current directory.current and parent directories should not be taken into account.
 Hidden directories should be counted: find . -mindepth 1 -type d | wc -l
 13. Create a script that displays the 10 newest files in the current directory. one file per line. sorted from newest to oldest: ls -lt | head
+14. script that takes a list of words as input and prints only words that appear exactly once: sort | uniq -u